How to Plan and Execute a Startup Launch

 Example resources:

-Step 4: Get Featured in Newsletters and Communities
+Get Featured in Newsletters and Communities

 You do not need mainstream press.
 Focus on micro-influencers, curated newsletters, and niche Slack groups.